 - They also started to modify the Canvas using the C# (C sharp) language

-The Application uses modern 4GL, three programming languages, two forms of a database, and four different integration platforms to be able to program the Application.
+The Application uses modern 4GL, three programming languages, two forms of a database, and four different integration platforms to program the Application.

 In the future, they want to connect the Camera operation that they created to use bar scanning to make food inventory easier for users.
 The students would also like to see a donation feature added to their Application.
-If someone can’t use something in their pantry before it would spoil they want to program a way to find a place that can provide the item to someone in need.
+If someone can’t use something in their Pantry before it spoils, they want to program a way to find a place to provide the item to someone in need.

 The App Challenge judges have asked the team to look into protecting their intellectual property.